smithy-lang/smithy/docs/source/1.0/spec/aws/aws-core.rst

 This value is not unique across services and is subject to change.
-Therefore, it MUST NOT be used for client naming or for any other purpose that requires a unique identifier. :ref:`service-sdk-id` should be used for those purposes.
+Therefore, it MUST NOT be used for client naming or for any other purpose that requires a static, unique identifier. :ref:`service-sdk-id` should be used for those purposes.

 .. _aws.api#arn-trait: